 Serum or plasma immunoglobulin E specific to alpha-gal (sIgE) ≥ 0.1 IU/mL or ≥ 0.1 kU/L.

-An allergy skin test result that is interpreted by the ordering provider as consistent with alpha-gal allergy based on sensitivity to one or more mammalian meats (eg pork, beef, lamb) or other mammalian food products.
+An allergy skin test result that is interpreted by the ordering provider as consistent with alpha-gal allergy based on sensitivity to one or more mammalian meats (e.g., pork, beef, lamb) or other mammalian food products.

 A3.
 Epidemiologic Linkage Criteria for Reporting